-Foundation lengths for traffic signals, high-mast lighting, and sign trusses are set by standard plans.
-In general, these standards are based around assumed worst-case soil conditions and wind loading zones.
+For most of the state, foundation lengths for traffic signals, high-mast lighting, and sign trusses are set by standard plans.
+These standards are based around assumed worst-case soil conditions and wind loading zones.
+For certain zones where these assumptions may not represent a worst case, a special design is required.